isabella232/GitExtensionsDoc/source/maintenance.rst

 git database``.

-Commits without branches or tags can be shown with Git reflog https://git-scm.com/docs/git-reflog The easiest way to view the commits is to show Git reflog in the revision graph:
+Commits without branches or tags can be shown with Git reflog https://git-scm.com/docs/git-reflog The easiest way to view the commits is to show :ref:`browse-reflog` :ref:`browse-repository`.

 .. image:: /images/reflog_show.png